JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 This is the most common objection I hear from recruiters who disagree with my Dreaded Salary Question advice.
 Their concern is that they'll invest lots of time—their time, hiring managers' time, HR's time—interviewing a candidate whose salary requirements exceed their hiring budget.

-Here's a typical comment on my [Glassdoor.com](https://www.glassdoor.com){:target = "blank"} article [9 Things to Never Say in a Salary Negotiation](https://www.glassdoor.com/blog/9-things-to-never-say-in-a-salary-negotiation/){:target = "blank"}:
+Here's a typical comment on interview I did for [Glassdoor.com](https://www.glassdoor.com){:target = "blank"} about [9 Things to Never Say in a Salary Negotiation](https://www.glassdoor.com/blog/9-things-to-never-say-in-a-salary-negotiation/){:target = "blank"}:

 <p class='u-center'><a href="{{ site.baseurl }}/images/DSQ_RecruiterWasteOfTime_4.png" target="_blank"><img src="{{ site.baseurl }}/images/DSQ_RecruiterWasteOfTime_4.png" alt="I don't deal with candidates who don't disclose salaries.
 It's a waste of my time." style="display: block; max-width: 100%; margin: 0 auto; border: 1px solid #555;"/></a></p>

 I understand how this could be a problem for them.

-Recruiters spend most of their time scheduling and conducting interviews.
-So if they continuously interview candidates, make them offers, then have their deals fall apart because they can't agree on salary, they could invest a lot of time interviewing candidates without filling jobs.
+Recruiters spend most of their time finding candidates, and scheduling interviews.
+So if they continuously interview candidates, make them offers, then have their deals fall apart because they can't agree on salary requirements, they could invest a lot of time interviewing candidates without filling jobs.

-On the other hand, you're probably interviewing for just one or two jobs.
+But your experience is different—you're probably interviewing for just one or two jobs.
 It might be a little inconvenient if you sit through four or five interviews and get an offer that doesn't meet your [minimum acceptable salary]( {{site.baseurl }}/minimum-acceptable-salary/), but that's a pretty small investment to find a good job.
+And since you only change jobs every couple of years or so, this is an investment you'll make only occasionally.

-So this is *their* problem, not *yours*, and they can solve it easily enough by telling you the salary range available for the job.
-That's why this is my recommendation if a recruiter tells you they don't want to waste your time interviewing if your salary requirements aren't aligned with their budget:
+So this is *their* problem, not *yours*, and they can solve it easily enough.
+Here's my recommendation if a recruiter tells you they don't want to waste your time on interviews if your expected salary doesn't fit their hiring budget:

 > "It sounds like you're trying to qualify me for a salary range.
 If you want to tell me what that range is, I'm happy to tell you if it's in the ballpark."